 Pedestrian accidents happen in Florida because of aggressive drivers and crowded roads and this makes Florida one of the country’s most dangerous states for pedestrians.
-If you were involved in a pedestrian accident because of somebody else’s fault, contact a Pedestrian Accident Attorney In Miami at the Dante Law Firm for help.
+If you were involved in a pedestrian accident because of somebody else’s fault, contact a Pedestrian Accident Attorney at the Dante Law Firm for help.

 MIAMI (CBSMiami) – Florida has topped the list for pedestrian deaths, according to a new report, with the Orlando-Kissimmee area taking the number one spot.

 The Dante Law Firm has extensive experience representing people that have been injured in pedestrian accidents.
 A pedestrian accident attorney from our firm will take on the insurance company and ensure that you, our client, gets the money you deserve.

 The Dante Law Firm, Florida pedestrian accident attorneys, has been representing pedestrian accident victims throughout the state of Florida since 1994.
 Let the Dante Law Firm handle your case and preserve your legal rights, we will assign legal staff and lawyers to handle your case and keep open communications 24/7 via email.
 Complete our free case evaluation or contact us by phone at 305-949-2526, we only get paid if we win.

 Pedestrians have a significant disadvantage when they are involved in an accident with a motor vehicle.
 Unlike motor vehicle drivers, pedestrians have nothing to protect them from serious injuries.
 The result is that pedestrian accidents are usually catastrophic and often fatal.
 In fact, 13 pedestrians die in accidents every day across the United States–with the majority of those being children and the elderly.